-Make them at the end of the week and enjoy them while you are waiting for your next Zoom meeting on Monday afternoon.
+Make them at the end of the week and enjoy them while waiting for your next Zoom meeting on Monday afternoon.

-My recipe is nothing spectacular, just a simple and classic dessert that shines through the addition of some spices that I enjoy in a cookie: cardamom, nutmeg and cinnamon.
+My recipe is nothing spectacular, just a simple and classic dessert that shines through the addition of some spices I enjoy in a cookie: cardamom, nutmeg, and cinnamon.

 If you like these spices, I am ready to share this recipe with you!

 Unsalted butter at room temperature: Why are we using unsalted butter, and why should it be at room temperature?

 We use unsalted butter because the recipe also has a pinch of salt in it.

 Because we add salt to the recipe, we need to keep the other ingredients free of salt.

 Otherwise, the cookies would come out salty.
 We also use butter at room temperature.

 We have to mix the butter with the sugar before we add the rest of the ingredients.
 Cold butter doesn't mix well.

 Dark brown sugar(firmly packed): Brown sugar has molasses, which is warm and sweet with a hint of smoky caramelized flavor.